James-KAY1/fintech_project_1/README.md

 2. User friendly and interactive program that allows users to select and create the parameters from which the trading bot will operate.
 3. A fully automated trading program that will take the variables from the user inputs in the previous step and actively execute real trades in the marketplace.

+* A subscription to ALPACA API of $7/month is needed to run the AutoTrader.
+* For the AutoTrader can only place trades during market hours (9:30am -4pm).

 ![timeline](./Images/timeline.jpg)
 ---